tkadur/dotman/README.md

                                            addition to any excludes defined in your dotrc.
 Globs are accepted - just make sure to enclose them in single quotes to avoid your shell trying to expand them.
         --hostname <hostname>              The hostname to use.
-Only one hostname can be used.
 The default is the system hostname.
+        --platform <platform>              The platform to use.
+The default is the actual platform.
+Valid values are macos, windows, linux, and wsl.
     -t, --tag <tags>...
 Tags to enable.
 This is in addition to any tags enabled in your dotrc.

 SUBCOMMANDS: